sce/flot/API.md

 ```

 You can mix the two if you like.

-For extra flexibility you can specify a function as the "ticks"
+For extra flexibility you can specify a function as the `ticks`
 parameter.
 The function will be called with an object with the axis
 min and max and should return a ticks array.
 Here's a simplistic tick
 generator that spits out intervals of pi, suitable for use on the x